wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

  * Easy and intuitive customizable contact form
    * Customize your contact form look and feel
    * Choose any specific contact form colors, font or text
- * Choose your own welcome message
+ * Choose your own welcome message on the contact form
  * Offer visitors to schedule meetings directly from your Contact Form
    * Meet using our online video room or Skype
    * Meet using our phone conference service